RedBlueVideo/hvml-spec/src/pages/elements/hvml/index.md

 1. A barebones configuration.

-   **Note:** Although this is conforming, this does not provide much context for the document’s contents, and is not recommended in most cases.
+   **Note:** Although an attribute-less root element is conforming, this does not provide much context for the document’s contents, and is not recommended in most cases.

    ```xml
    <hvml></hvml>